BenMaharjan/Workout-App/Plan.md

     - Create a database using render
     - Create a threedayworkout table in database
     - Connect API to database using pg module

+Create a new page in react to test database connection